aerobless/knowledge/💡 Knowledge Management.md

 # Digital Garden

-A digital garden in similar to a second brain but public.
+A digital garden, similar to a real garden with [[🌵 Botany|plants]], is sort of public but also sort of private.
+From the street everyone can see into the garden, and some gardens can actually be visited by the public.
+The digital garden applies this concept to the second brain.
+It's still a collection of personal notes, but ones that can be public and where I believe that someone else might find them interesting or useful.
 This page is my digital garden.
 It is also written in [[💎 Obsidian|Obsidian]] and published with Obsidian Publish.

 > A garden is something inbetween a personal blog and a wiki.
 It's a collection of evolving notes, essays, and ideas that aren't strictly organised by their publication date.
 They're inherently exploratory – posts are linked through contextual associations. ([source](https://github.com/MaggieAppleton/digital-gardeners))